Prospects for Heavy WIMP Dark Matter with CTA: the Wino and Higgsino: Sensitivity

 In the ratio, only the amplitude of $s_{\gamma, \rm ijk}$ is a free parameter, and therefore this quantity is solely a function of the cross section $\langle \sigma v \rangle_{\rm line}$.
 In the denominator we fix the signal flux normalization to the value which maximises the likelihood, denoted by $\hat{s}_{\gamma, \rm ijk}$.
 Using Eq.~(\ref{eq:teststatistics}), we can then define a test statistic for setting upper limits as

 where the cross section is again $\langle \sigma v \rangle_{\rm line}$, and here $\widehat{\langle \sigma v \rangle}$ corresponds to the value of the cross section where the best fit signal is achieved, in detail the value that determined $\hat{s}_{\gamma, \rm ijk}$ as in the denominator of Eq.~(\ref{eq:teststatistics}).
 As the cross section is increased, eventually the signal strength will become incompatible with the data and $q$ will begin to increase.
-The value of $\langle\sigma v\rangle_{\rm line}$ excluded at 95\% confidence level corresponds to $q \approx 2.71$, when computing one-sided upper limits.
+The value of $\langle\sigma v\rangle_{\rm line}$ excluded at 95\% confidence level corresponds to $q \approx 2.71$, when computing one-sided upper limits, assuming that the test statistic behaves as $\chi^2$ distribution, as expected in the high statistic limit, with one degree of freedom.
 Note that this prescription uses Wilks' theorem, and as such requires that we allow $\langle\sigma v\rangle_{\rm line}$ to float negative, as if the background fluctuates below its mean, the best fit signal point can be negative.
 This choice implies that for a significant enough downward background fluctuation, we could potentially set a negative limit on $\langle\sigma v\rangle_{\rm line}$, thereby excluding all positive values.
 In order to avoid this possibility, we implement power-constrained limits as described in Ref.~\cite{Cowan:2011an}, where the actual limit is not allowed to go below the lower 1$\sigma$ expected limit.
-Accordingly, in Figs.~\ref{fig:WinoBandsCores} and \ref{fig:higgsinocores}, we only show the lower 1$\sigma$ expected limit, as the actual limit, by construction, cannot go below this.
+Accordingly, in Figs.~\ref{fig:WinoBandsCores} and \ref{fig:Higgsinocores}, we only show the lower 1$\sigma$ expected limit, as the actual limit, by construction, cannot go below this.
+We also compute the 5$\sigma$ mean expected upper limit on $\langle\sigma v\rangle_{\rm line}$, which corresponds to q $\approx$ 23.7.}

 The above prescription outlines how to determine the limit for a given dataset $m_{\gamma, \rm ijk}$, which could be either obtained from real observations or via Monte Carlo simulations.